Catalog Generation

 1.2: Generation of Pixel Masks

-Every multi-filter, detector-level drizzle-combined image is associated with a boolean footprint mask which defines the illuminated (True) and non-illuminated (False) portions of the image based upon its constituent exposures and the corresponding WCS solution.
+Every drizzle-combined image is associated with a boolean footprint mask which defines the illuminated (True) and non-illuminated (False) portions of the image based upon its constituent exposures and the corresponding WCS solution.
 The boundary of the illuminated portion is iteratively eroded or contracted to minimize the impact of regions where signal quality is known to be degraded, and thereby, could affect source identification and subsequent photometric measurements.
-The erosion depth is approximately ten pixels and is done by using the ndimage.binary_erosion scipy tool.
+The erosion depth is approximately ten pixels and is done by using the ndimage.binary_erosion scipy utility.
 For computational convenience, an inverse footprint mask is also available for functions which utilize masks to indicate pixels which should be ignored during processing of the input data.
+These pixel masks are used through-out the processing to define clearly portions of the drizzled images which should be used for the background determination and source identification.

 1.3: Detection Image Background Determination